-Since the inception of the program the combined enrollment in the day and evening classes exceeded thirteen hundred students each year.
+During the two years in operation the combined enrollment in the day and evening classes exceeded one thousand students each year.

 While the bulk of the enrollment has come from the area of the participating school districts, applications are accepted from the state at large.
 Students from out of the state are also welcome.